seantcaron/tools/README.md

 Identify and block subnets performing trivial DDoS attacks on a targeted service.

+#### checkarray

+Modified version of the Linux md RAID checkarray script that permits limiting checks to only even or odd arrays.

 #### check_ldap_server.py

 Watchdog script to ensure slapd is running, otherwise restart slapd.